The Grothendieck ring of varieties and algebraic K-theory of spaces

 Both the constant motivic space functor $\sSet_\bullet \rightarrow \M(S)$ and the identity functor $\M(S) \rightarrow \M_{\mathrm{hell}}(S)$ preserve finite and $I$-finite objects, hence induce maps on suitable Waldhausen categories.
 Since $\sSet_\bullet \rightarrow \M_{\mathrm{hell}}(S)$ is a Quillen equivalence, it is a $K$-theory equivalence by \cite[Theorem 3.3]{Sagave}.
 The result follows. \end{proof}

 The full technology of Waldhausen's algebraic $K$-theory of spaces requires that the weak equivalences satisfy the extension axiom.
-This axiom is not satisfied in the category of pointed motivic spaces (the counterexample given for pointed simplicial sets in \cite{Waldhausen} extends).
+This axiom is not satisfied in the category of pointed motivic spaces (the counterexample given for pointed simplicial sets in \cite[Section 1.2]{Waldhausen} right after the definition of the extension axiom extends).
 However, it is satisfied in the category of $S^1$-spectra of pointed motivic spaces over $S$.
 The suspension spectrum functor induces a $K$-theory equivalence, as one deduces from the following theorem.